omnilaboratory/obd/docs/bug-bounty-program.md

 The following list is collected by community, and it should give you some ideas for issues that we regard as high value submissions.
 The list is not meant to limit or discourage other types of submissions, but it increases the chances of a successful submission (and bounty award).

  * Current known attacks to lightning network.
- * Compromise funds from users who have deposited or received funds on the obd network.
+ * Compromise funds from users who have deposited or received funds on the OBD network.
- * Prevent users from depositing, withdrawing or transacting funds on the obd network.
+ * Prevent users from depositing, withdrawing or transacting funds on the OBD network.
  * Double spend a UTXO of a commitment transaction on a channel and exit it to the main chain (Omnilayer/BTC).
  * Transaction/messages malleability, which causes broadcasting elder commitment transactions.
  * Cheat/Attack activities that a user can not discover and punish.